-Easy from-scratch pizza dough that’s ready to bake in just 10 minutes!
-10 Minute Pizza Dough turns homemade pizza-making into a quick meal for everyone to enjoy!
+Easy from-scratch quick pizza dough that’s ready to bake in just 10 minutes!
+This 10 Minute Pizza Dough turns homemade pizza-making into a quick meal for everyone to enjoy!

 I was talking to my mom on the phone a week or so ago and she was getting ready for they boys to come visit.
 She asked about what dinners would make them happy — I think she was worried that they might have some kind of fancy food preferences because I use them as recipe guinea pigs all the time.